-This course covers the necessary skills to cope with the hazards of the traffic environment.
-Upon completion of this course, students will be expected to demonstrate advanced skills in handling hazards and emergencies.
-The purpose of the course is to develop in the students the perceptual skills needed to recognize, potential hazard and to react.
-All students will be provided training in preparation for DMV testing which include highway, city, country, and freeway driving.
-The student will also experience grade level training.
+This course covers the higher-level skills needed to cope with the hazards of the traffic environment.
+The purpose of the course is to develop in the students the perceptual skills needed to recognize potential hazards and to react appropriately using emergency maneuvers, skid control and/or recovery methods.
+All students will be provided hands on training in preparation for DMV Testing which includes highway, city, country, freeway and grade level/mountainous training.
+Upon successful completion of this course, students will be expected to demonstrate advanced skills in handling hazards and emergencies.